 Comparing 1985 and 2020 is infinitely complicated, especially if you try to infer possible similarities to a path of recovery.
 However, no matter the nature of the crisis, when the public is this negative it is reflected in the prices of even the highest-quality assets.
-Asset prices are a function of spending power and emotions, and both are pretty worn down at the moment.
+Asset prices are a function of spending power and emotions, and both are pretty worn down at . the moment

 For us, a 'low price' is one that reflects a far higher probability of a bad outcome than we believe to be realistic.
+If you only spend time looking at bad outcome that we believe to be realistic.
 If you only spend time looking at bad possible outcomes there is no way you will make rational decisions.
 In South Africa, this means working hard to counterbalance the streams of depressing news flow.
 Below are some of the positives we are including in our decision making.